iotile/coretools/doc/source/tutorials/virtual-interfaces.rst

     attached to your computer to allow for a looback test and you will need to know either their device file on Mac OS and Linux or their COM port number on Windows.

+In Linux, you will need to find the dongle existing in the /dev directory.
+You will also need to yourself to the sudo user group with `sudo usermod -a -G dialout [username]`.

 First, create a config file named `device_config.json`::